 Instead of building own image whith the browser that’s needed, one could go for an already predefined image from Selenium as I’ve shown for the not-xvfb options.

 Maintaining Selenium Grid would eventually end up in lots of work around the hub and the nodes, so there’s an easier solution to that.
-Just dockerize Selenium Grid and endjoy the possibility to have it configured and deployed anywhere you like.
+Just dockerize Selenium Grid and enjoy the possibility of having it configured and deployed anywhere you like.
 In this article http://www.testautomationguru.com/selenium-grid-setup-using-docker/ the author shows how to setup dockerized Selenium Grid with minimal effort.
 What’s more, one could use Docker Swarm or Kubernetes as the orchestration platform for Selenium Grid.
-One thing I haven’t really thought through as it comes to this approach is multi OS configuration - I think that shouldn’t be impossible on one hand knowning all the tools.
-On the other hand I think that a xvfb-based-headless approach for older browsers might be impossible to achieve on a Windows container.
+One thing I haven’t really thought through as it comes to this approach is multi OS configuration - on one hand, I think that shouldn’t be impossible knowning all the tools.
+On the other hand, I think that a xvfb-based-headless approach for older browsers might be impossible to achieve on a Windows container.

-If in your company you’re lucky enough to have the freedom to choose cloud based solutions (believe me that still in 2019 some companies restrain from it), there are some options for you, like:
+If you are lucky enough to have the freedom to choose cloud-based solutions in your company (believe me that some companies still restrain from it in 2019), there are some options for you, like:

 Those are just couple of solutions I found on the internet.
-I haven’t tested any of those, but they’re there if you need them.
-All of the solutions are claiming to have Selenium Grid underneath, and what would be interesting for me is wether I really need to base my UI tests on Selenium, to actually leverage them?
+I haven’t tested any of them, but they’re there if you need them.
+All of the solutions are claiming to have Selenium Grid underneath, and what would be interesting for me is whether I really need to base my UI tests on Selenium, to actually leverage them?

-What I’ve learnt in general about approaches to UI tests, besides the obvious technical possibilities?
+What have I learnt in general about approaches to UI tests, besides the obvious technical possibilities?
 I think that questioning the status quo is something really needed in the projects we’re building.
-Many times it happens that we, in IT projects, tend to follow the principles and solutions which were chosen years ago.
-The technology, solutions and approaches evolves almost constantly.
+It happens many times that we, in IT projects, tend to follow the principles and solutions which were chosen years ago.
+The technology, solutions and approaches evolve almost constantly.
 Not saying we should follow them blindly, but at least keep track on what’s going on, and choose what’s appropriate for the project we’re working on.
-That’s, under the circumstances of normal development, quite big effort which needs to be taken.
+Under the circumstances of normal development, this is quite a big effort which needs to be taken.